opendatasoft/ods-documentation/source/creating_content/02_integrating_content/integrate_content.rst

 available as HTML elements, allowing you to natively integrate data visualizations in your page code, and building interactive pages by combining widgets together.

-The ODS-Widgets library is an open source, AngularJS-based framework developed and maintained by OpenDataSoft on `GitHub <https://github.com/opendatasoft/ods-widgets>`_.
+The ODS-Widgets library is an open source, AngularJS-based framework developed and maintained by Opendatasoft on `GitHub <https://github.com/opendatasoft/ods-widgets>`_.
 It comes with a complete and comprehensive `online documentation <https://opendatasoft.github.io/ods-widgets/docs/>`_.